 Though there haven’t been any cases of death definitely caused directly by lack of sleep in humans, in animals long term sleep deprivation has lead to their demise.
 Those with fatal familial insomnia, which I’ll move onto in a moment, have died, but it’s unclear whether this is a direct result of sleep deprivation.

 Considering these side effects can begin after just one sleepless night, the risks are definitely enough to put you off trying it for longer.
 The thrill of staying awake suddenly seems a lot less impressive!

 Is it possible to FORCE yourself to stay awake?

-Obviously for a night or two we can push ourselves to stay awake for whatever reason, maybe theres a couple of wild nights in a row, or maybe you’ve got a deadline coming up and just cant afford to waste time in bed.
+For a night or two we can push ourselves to stay awake for whatever reason, maybe you’ve had a couple of wild nights in a row, or maybe you’ve got a deadline coming up and just cant afford to waste time in bed.
 But any more than that and it becomes incredibly difficult.